DoubleML/doubleml-for-py/doc/intro/intro.rst

 regression model and for our simulated data from a sparse partially linear model we use a Lasso regression model.
 The implementation of :ref:`DoubleML <doubleml_package>` is based on the meta-packages `scikit-learn <https://scikit-learn.org/>`_ for Python and `mlr3 <https://mlr3.mlr-org.com/>`_ for R.
-For details on the specification of learners and their hyperparameters we refer to the :ref:`user guide <learners>`.
+For details on the specification of learners and their hyperparameters we refer to the user guide :ref:`learners`.

 .. tabbed:: Python